Kirilbt/kirilbt/README.md

 <h1>Hey, I'm Kiril</h1>
-<h3>A passionate freelance UI designer & frontend developer from Switzerland</h3>
+<h3>A passionate freelance UI designer & creative developer from Switzerland</h3>

-🌱 I’m currently learning Vue.js and Three.js (Udemy course by Maximilian Schwarzmüller and threejs-journey by Bruno Simon)
+🌱 I’m currently learning React, Vue and Three.js

-🌎 I speak French, Spanish and English fluently

 🔭 I’m open for a job or internship as a frontend dev